madmurphy/libconfini/MAN.md

 ### RENDERING

 The output strings dispatched by **libconfini** will follow some formatting rules depending on their role within the INI file.
-First, the new line sequence will be unescaped, then
+First, the new line sequences will be unescaped, then

 * **Section paths** will be rendered according to ECMAScript `section_name.replace(/\.*\s*$|(?:\s*(\.))+\s*|^\s+/g, "$1").replace(/\s+/g, " ")` -- within single or double quotes, if active, the text will be left untouched
 * **Key names** will be rendered according to ECMAScript `key_name.replace(/^[\n\r]\s*|(\s)+/g, " ")` -- within single or double quotes, if active, the text will be left untouched